Rethinking the Objectives of Extractive Question Answering

-In summary our work contributions are: \begin{itemize} \item introduction of the novel \textit{compound} objective and its comparison with the traditional objectives based on assumption of independency or conditional factorization, \item we show that multi-passage shared normalization objective improves the closed-domain EQA robustness and performance for smaller models, \item a thorough evaluation on the wide spectrum of models and datasets comparing different objectives supported by statistical tests. \end{itemize}
+In summary, our work contributions are: \begin{itemize} \item introduction of the compound objective and its comparison with the traditional objectives based on assumption of independence, conditional probability factorization, or direct joint probability, \item a thorough evaluation on the wide spectrum of models and datasets comparing different objectives supported by statistical tests, \item a manual analysis which provides closer look on the different impacts of independent and compound objectives. \end{itemize}